rsergio07/gitops-lab-local/CONTRIBUTING.md

-# Contributing to SRE Automation Mastery
+# Contributing to GitOps Lab Local

 Thank you for your interest in contributing to this project.
-We welcome contributions that improve the course content, fix issues, or enhance the learning experience.
+We welcome contributions that improve the training content, fix issues, or enhance the learning experience.

 ## How to Contribute